DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Proposed Method

-From each training input $\DARTx \in D_0 $, two augmented samples, $\augfirstx$ and $\augsecondx$, are generated using the AugMix~\cite{hendrycks2019augmix} data augmentation scheme, described in the appendix.
-These three images are passed through the model $f(\w_0)$ to produce the predictions $\DARTp$, $\augfirstp$, and $\augsecondp$.
-Using these predictions, we compute the consistency loss as follows:
+\paragraph{Enhancing Consistency.} From each training input $\DARTx \in D_0 $, two augmented samples, $\augfirstx$ and $\augsecondx$, are generated using the data augmentation scheme described in the Appendix.
+These three images are passed through the student model to produce the predictions $\DARTp$, $\augfirstp$, and $\augsecondp$.
+We compute the consistency loss as follows:

 where $\operatorname{JS}$ denotes Jensen-Shannon divergence, a symmetric and smooth variant of the Kullback–Leibler ($\operatorname{KL}$) divergence.
-Minimizing $\closs$ by updating the model's parameters steers the model towards similar predictions for clean and augmented versions of the same input, aligning the model’s predictions for images representing the same information.
-However, optimizing solely for $\closs$ degrades both $\clnA$ and $\robA$, as it does not preserve the model’s ability to make accurate predictions.
+Minimizing $\closs$ by updating the model's parameters steers the model towards similar predictions for clean and augmented versions of the same input, aligning the model’s predictions for images representing the same information. \textbf{However, optimizing solely for $\closs$ compromises both utility and robustness, as it neglects to preserve the predictive capability acquired during client-side local training on the client’s data distribution.} To address this issue, DART incorporates a second loss, $\dloss$, to retain the model’s predictive knowledge.